naclomi/containers-tutorial/containers.md

 ## Notes and References

-Some content adapted from The Carpentries' [Docker lesson](https://carpentries-incubator.github.io/docker-introduction/), retrieved on Mar 10, 2021
+Some content adapted from The Carpentries' [Docker lesson](https://carpentries-incubator.github.io/docker-introduction/), retrieved on March 10th, 2021

+Markov text generator trained on portions of *Mechanics of Materials*, Wiley ISBN 0-471-59399-0, retrieved from https://ocw.mit.edu/courses/materials-science-and-engineering/3-11-mechanics-of-materials-fall-1999/modules/ on March 5th, 2021

 TODO: unused text--